Applying for Homestead

 - Disabled – Send a completed and signed application and a letter from a qualifying agency stating that you are totally and permanently disabled and are eligible to receive disability payments to the Chippewa County Assessor’s Office.

-A link to the Blind/Disabled application may be found under Forms on this page, or contact the County Assessor's office for more information.
+A link to the Blind/Disabled application may be found at left on the Forms page, or contact the County Assessor’s office for more information.